khiz-k/pseudo-clones/amazon/README.md

 # Amazon Clone

-Basic ecommerce and amazon functionality integrated with Stripe API for payments.
+Ecommerce and amazon UI with tons of functionality including cart additions and deletions, subtotalling, payment processing integrated with Stripe API, and more...